ctln12/react-gifs/README.md

-# react-boilerplate
+# react-gifs

-Simple react starter with the following config:
+Simple react app to search for GIFs with the following configuration:

 - React, ReactDOM
 - Webpack 4